Chubb Workers Comp Home Health Care in SW Fort Worth/Burleson, TX

 - Physical and occupational therapy following fractures, amputations, or nerve injuries

-Patients recovering near Briar Meadow or Hidden Creek who have been discharged from Baylor Scott & White Medical Center Hillcrest or AdventHealth Burleson after a work-related surgery may qualify for skilled home health services covered by Chubb workers' comp insurance.
-A physician's order and Chubb authorization are required.
+Patients recovering in Briar Meadow or Hidden Creek who have been discharged from Baylor Scott & White Medical Center Hillcrest or AdventHealth Burleson after a work-related surgery may qualify for skilled home health services covered by Chubb workers' comp.
+A physician's order and Chubb authorization are required to begin care.
+Patients who have been receiving inpatient rehabilitation at facilities like Advanced Rehabilitation & Healthcare of Burleson or Burleson Nursing & Rehabilitation Center before transitioning home also commonly use this benefit.

 Skilled Nursing

 Registered Nurses and Licensed Vocational Nurses provide skilled nursing visits as ordered by the treating physician.
-This includes wound assessment and dressing changes, medication administration, IV therapy and infusion management, catheter care, vital sign monitoring, and patient and family education.
-Our RN Director of Nursing supervises all clinical care and maintains direct communication with the treating physician and Chubb claims manager throughout the episode of care.
+Services include wound assessment and dressing changes, medication administration, IV therapy and infusion management, catheter care, vital sign monitoring, and patient and family education.
+The RN Director of Nursing maintains direct communication with the treating physician and Chubb claims manager throughout the episode of care.

 Wound Care and Wound VAC Management

-Complex wound care following a work-related accident — including negative pressure wound therapy (wound VAC) — can be delivered safely at home by our skilled nursing team.
-Avoiding unnecessary facility stays reduces risk to the patient and reduces overall claim costs, which benefits everyone involved.
+Complex wound care following a work-related accident — including negative pressure wound therapy (wound VAC) — can be delivered safely at home by a skilled nursing team.
+Avoiding unnecessary facility stays reduces risk to the patient and lowers overall claim costs.
+For injured workers in Summer Creek or Joshua Farms, receiving this care at home means staying close to family during recovery.

 IV Therapy at Home

 Post-surgical infections requiring IV antibiotics do not always require a hospital stay.
-Our nurses are trained and equipped to manage infusion therapy in the home for authorized patients — including PICC line care and monitoring for complications.
+Skilled nurses trained in infusion therapy can manage IV antibiotic treatment in the home for authorized patients — including PICC line care and monitoring for complications.
+This keeps recovery on track without an extended facility stay.

 Physical and Occupational Therapy

-When authorized by the treating physician and Chubb claims manager, physical therapy and occupational therapy can be coordinated at home — reducing the transportation burden on injured workers and their families while keeping recovery on schedule.
+When authorized by the treating physician and Chubb claims manager, physical therapy and occupational therapy can be coordinated at home.
+This reduces the transportation burden on injured workers and their families while keeping the recovery schedule on track.
+For patients in the Rendon area near facilities like Allegiant Wellness and Rehab in Crowley, home-based therapy is a practical complement to outpatient care.

 Personal Care and Activities of Daily Living

-Certified Home Health Aides and Certified Nursing Assistants provide personal care assistance — bathing, dressing, grooming, mobility assistance, and meal preparation — under the supervision of our RN Director of Nursing.
+Certified Home Health Aides and Certified Nursing Assistants provide personal care assistance — bathing, dressing, grooming, mobility assistance, and meal preparation — under the supervision of the RN Director of Nursing.
 For injured workers who cannot manage daily activities independently during recovery, this support is essential.
+Our clinical hierarchy is clear: care plans are developed by RNs and carried out by CNAs, HHAs, and LVNs — making the chain of clinical accountability explicit.

 24-Hour and Live-In Care

-When the severity of the injury requires around-the-clock supervision, we provide 24-hour care and live-in care options.
+When the severity of an injury requires around-the-clock supervision, 24-hour care and live-in care options are available.
 This level of service requires specific authorization and medical documentation, but it is available when clinically appropriate.
+Families in Burleson and SW Fort Worth with a severely injured household member can receive this level of support at home rather than in a facility.

-Families in Summer Creek, Joshua Farms, and across the Burleson area choose BrightStar Care of SW Fort Worth/Burleson for workers' comp home health recovery for several reasons that matter when you are navigating an active claim:
+Families in Joshua Farms, Summer Creek, Hidden Creek, and across Burleson choose a Joint Commission Accredited home health agency for Chubb workers' comp recovery for several reasons that matter when an active claim is in progress:

-- Joint Commission Accredited — our accreditation gives Chubb claims managers confidence and reduces authorization friction
+- Joint Commission Accredited — accreditation gives Chubb claims managers confidence and reduces authorization friction.
+This is the standard Chubb expects from authorized providers.

-- RN-led care — a Registered Nurse Director of Nursing oversees every care plan and every visit
+- RN-led care model — a Registered Nurse Director of Nursing oversees every care plan and every visit.
+No care happens without RN-level clinical oversight.

-- Direct coordination with Chubb — we handle the documentation, communication with claims managers, and billing so families do not have to
+- Direct coordination with Chubb — the agency handles documentation, communication with claims managers, and billing so families do not carry that burden during recovery.

-- Clinical depth — wound VAC, IV therapy, feeding tube management, lab draws, and ostomy care are within our clinical scope — not every agency offers this
+- Clinical depth — wound VAC, IV therapy, feeding tube management, lab draws, and ostomy care are all within clinical scope.
+Not every agency in Burleson or SW Fort Worth offers this level of service.

-- Hospital discharge coordination — we coordinate directly with discharge planners at Huguley Medical Center, Texas Health Harris Methodist Hospital Southwest, and AdventHealth Burleson to ensure seamless transitions home
+- Hospital discharge coordination — direct coordination with discharge planners at Huguley Medical Center, Texas Health Harris Methodist Hospital Southwest, and AdventHealth Burleson ensures seamless transitions home.
+For patients transferring from Pecan Manor Nursing and Rehabilitation in Kennedale or Senior Care of Crowley, the same coordination applies.

 Service Area

-BrightStar Care of SW Fort Worth/Burleson provides home health care to injured workers and their families throughout the SW Fort Worth and Burleson service area, including Burleson, Joshua, Crowley, Cleburne, Kennedale, Everman, Forest Hill, Mansfield, and the surrounding Johnson County and Tarrant County communities.
+Home health care for Chubb workers' comp patients is provided throughout SW Fort Worth and Burleson, including Burleson, Joshua, Crowley, Cleburne, Kennedale, Everman, Forest Hill, Mansfield, and the surrounding Johnson County and Tarrant County communities.
 Neighborhoods served include Hidden Creek, Joshua Farms, Briar Meadow, Summer Creek, and Rendon.

 Frequently Asked Questions

 Yes.
-Chubb is one of the largest workers' compensation insurance carriers in the United States, providing workers' comp coverage to employers across virtually every industry.
+Chubb is one of the largest workers' compensation insurance carriers in the United States, providing coverage to employers across virtually every industry.
 Chubb's workers' comp program covers medical treatment, rehabilitation, and — when medically necessary — skilled home health care services for employees injured on the job.
-Employers seeking workers' comp quotes or workers' compensation insurance for small businesses frequently receive coverage through Chubb.
+Employers seeking workers' comp quotes or workers' compensation insurance for small businesses frequently receive coverage through Chubb or one of its subsidiaries.

 What insurance companies fall under Chubb?